IgordaCosta/IgordaCosta-NodeJsElectronDemonstration/README.txt

     # This installs the virtual environment module
     pip install virtualenv

-    # creates a virtual environment using the module
+    # Creates a virtual environment using the module
     python -m venv e564

-    # activates the virtual environment
+    # Activates the virtual environment
     e564\Scripts\activate

-    # installs the required modules with the correct versions
+    # Installs the required modules with the correct versions
     pip install -r requirements.txt

     #start app